frovedis/frovedis/doc/manual/python/dataframe/DataFrame_SelectionAndCombinations.md

 **_how_**: It accepts a string object as parameter.
 It informs the type of merge operation on the two objects.
 (Default: 'inner')
 1. **'left'**: form union of calling DataFrame’s index (or column if 'on' is specified) with other’s index and sort it lexicographically.
 2. **'inner'**: form intersection of calling DataFrame’s index (or column if 'on' is specified) with other’s index, preserving the order of the  calling’s one.

 **_left\_on_**: It accepts a string object or a list of strings as parameter.
 It represents column names to join on in the left DataFrame.
 It can also be an array or list of arrays of the length of the left DataFrame.
 These arrays are treated as if they are columns.
 (Default: None)
 **_right\_on_**: It accepts a string object or a list of strings as parameter.
 It represents column names to join on in the right DataFrame.
 It can also be an array or list of arrays of the length of the right DataFrame.
 These arrays are treated as if they are columns.
 (Default: None)
 **_left\_index_**: It accepts a boolean value as parameter.
 It is used to specify whether to use the index from the left DataFrame as the join key.
 (Default: False)

-**NOTE: Either parameter 'left_on' or 'left_index' can be used but not combination of both.**
+**Note:- Either parameter 'left_on' or 'left_index' can be used but not combination of both.**

 **_right\_index_**: It accepts a boolean value as parameter.
 It is used to specify whether to use the index from the right DataFrame as the join key.
 (Default: False)

-**NOTE: Either parameter 'right_on' or 'right_index' can be used but not combination of both.**
+**Note:- Either parameter 'right_on' or 'right_index' can be used but not combination of both.**

 **_sort_**: It accepts a boolean value.
 When this is explicitly set to True, it sorts the join keys lexicographically in the resultant DataFrame.
 When it is False, the order of the join keys depends on the join type ('how' parameter).
 (Default: False)
 **_suffixes_**: It accepts a list like (list or tuple) object of strings of length two as parameter.
 It indicates the suffix to be added to the overlapping column names in left and right respectively.
 Need to explicitly pass a value of None instead of a string to indicate that the column name from left or right should be left as-it is, with no suffix.
 At least one of the values must not be None.
 (Default: (“\_x”, “\_y”))

-**NOTE: During merging two DataFrames, the overlapping column names should be different.
+**Note:- During merging two DataFrames, the overlapping column names should be different.
 For example: suffixes = (False, False), then the overlapping columns would have the same name so merging operation will fail.
 Also when there is no overlapping column, then this parameter is ignored automatically.**

 **_copy_**: It is an unused parameter.
 (Default: True)